yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 During this tutorial we'll modify other files as well, but we won't explore them in detail.

-Also note, shell command are executed in the root directory of your project instead specified otherwise.
+Also note, shell commands are executed in the root directory of your project instead specified otherwise.

 We are now ready to start!